 Buy your lab notebook during the first week of class.
 Bring your notebook to every class.
-Take a lot of notes on your experiments in your notebook.
+Record the date at the beginning of each session and take a lot of notes on your experiments in your notebook.
 You will rely heavily on these notes through the term.
 The lab notebook is where you record information directly in the lab, and where you work on designs.
 It is not meant to be a finished piece of work like a lab report or a paper, or even homework.
 You do not record information in the lab on other paper and then transfer it later to your lab notebook.
-The lab notebook contain partial designs, speculations, redesigns, revisions and corrections.
+The lab notebook contain partial designs, calculations, speculations, redesigns, revisions and corrections.
 This does not reflect poorly on your work; it is what is expected.
-It should be a fairly complete, if rough, record of your work in the laboratory.
+It should be a complete, if rough, record of your work in the laboratory.
 It should contain corrections to designs based on experiments as well as results and comments on what was necessary to get the circuits to work.